yadobler/chinese_word_highlighter/README.md

 because why do something manually when you can dramatically over-engineer it?

 Features:
-✅ Upload your vocabulary CSV and auto-match words in any script
+- [x] Upload your vocabulary CSV and auto-match words in any script
-✅ Annotate characters with tones, pinyin, and definitions
+- [x]  Annotate characters with tones, pinyin, and definitions
-✅ Click to toggle multiple readings (还 can flip from hái to huán!)
+- [x] Click to toggle multiple readings (还 can flip from hái to huán!)
-✅ Insert a space if words aren't splitting the way you want (东 西 instead of 东西)
+- [x] Insert a space if words aren't splitting the way you want (东 西 instead of 东西)
-✅ Auto-generate a New Words table, ready to paste into your homework
+- [x] Auto-generate a New Words table, ready to paste into your homework

 Might've been "extra" but hey — now it's an actual tool I (and maybe others?) can reuse!